 Changes in the noise environment from increased operations at JBPHH would have a potential negligible, short- and long-term effect on wildlife.
 Risk reduction implementation measures associated with the BASH program would continue to reduce BASH, potentially resulting in a minor impact on birds and other wildlife.
 Five federally listed bird species have been previously observed on JBPHH.
-Hawaijan monk seals occur on JBPHH beaches, and green turtles are present in nearshore waters; however, no impacts are anticipated to any listed species from aircraft operations at the airfield as noise and aircraft movement would not change substantially compared to baseline conditions.
+Hawaijan monk seals occur on JBPHH beaches, and green turtles are present in nearshore waters; however, no impacts are anticipated on any listed species from aircraft operations at the airfield as noise and aircraft movement would not change substantially compared to baseline conditions.
 Noise from contract ADAIR aircraft would not increase substantially (including from sonic booms) in the Warning Areas and would therefore have no effect on the listed marine mammal species and sea turtles.
 The use of chaff and flares would have no direct impact on wildlife: however, small plastic caps and pistons associated with the use of defensive countermeasures could make it to the surface of the Pacific Ocean.
 The Air Force has found that these small residual plastic components could be consumed by birds, marine mammals, and sea turtles.
 As such, the use of defensive countermeasures during training activities in the Warning Areas may affect but is not likely to adversely affect Newell's Townsend's shearwater, short-tailed albatross, federally listed marine mammals, federally listed sea turtles, giant manta ray, oceanic whitetip shark, and scalloped hammerhead shark.
 There is no designated critical habitat on or immediately adjacent to JBPHH or in the Warning Areas.
-A may affect but not likely to adversely affect determination for federally listed species has been forwarded to the US Fish and Wildlife Service, Hawaii Field Office, and National Marine Fisheries Service for concurrence.
+A may affect but not likely to adversely affect determination for federally listed species was provided to the US Fish and Wildlife Service, Hawaii Field Office, and National Marine Fisheries Service for concurrence.
+Concurrence was received from both the US Fish and Wildlife Service and National Marine Fisheries Service, and Endangered Species Act Section 7 consultation is complete.